 Typical latency for asbestos-related lung cancer: 15-35 years from first exposure to diagnosis, with a median of 20-25 years.
 [1] Some cases occur as early as 10 years; rare cases exceed 40 years.

-"Someone who worked in a Navy shipyard at age 22 and was heavily exposed to asbestos insulation might not develop lung cancer until age 45-55.
+"Someone who worked in a Navy shipyard at age 22 and was heavily exposed to toxic insulation might not develop lung cancer until age 45-55.
 That 20-30 year gap is the latency period.
 This is why we see diagnoses today in workers whose exposure ended 20+ years ago.
 The disease was incubating all that time.
 This is also why statute of limitation clocks are so important—you may have only a few years from diagnosis to file a legal claim, even though exposure happened decades ago," explains David Foster.

 Factors that influence latency: